Marina Foïs: Early life and education

-Born in Boulogne-Billancourt in the department of Hauts-de-Seine in a family from Russian, Jewish Egyptian, German and Italian ancestry, Marina Foïs was discovered in 1986 for her comedy work in The School for Wives, at the age of 16.
+Marina Sylvie Foïs was born on 21 January 1970 in Boulogne-Billancourt, in the department of Hauts-de-Seine.
+She is of Russian, Jewish Egyptian, German, and Italian ancestry.

+Foïs was discovered in 1986 for her comedy work in The School for Wives, at the age of 16.
 She decided to take classes by correspondence and obtained her high school final exam two years later.

+Career

-She then joined The Royal Imperial Green Rabbit Company, which later became Les Robins des Bois, composed of students from the Cours Florent taught by Isabelle Nanty.
+Foïs joined The Royal Imperial Green Rabbit Company, which later became Les Robins des Bois, composed of students from the Cours Florent taught by Isabelle Nanty.

 The troupe caught the attention of Dominique Farrugia in 1996 and went on to act and direct in the Comédie+ show La Grosse Émission for two years.
 During that period, Foïs co-wrote sketches with Pierre-François Martin-Laval, playing a number of various characters, like the dim-witted Sophie Pétoncule and the pedantic director Marie-Mûre.
 The show continued the next year on Canal+ and had a bigger audience.
 In June 2001, Foïs and the troupe parted ways to focus on their individual film careers.
-Marina Foïs became a prolific actress, with two to five films released every year.

 On 25 November 2020, it was announced that Foïs would be the host for the 46th César Awards.